• Skip to primary navigation

 All Butter Buttermilk Pie Dough and tutorial for rolling out dough and blind (par) baking a crust | Vanilla And Bean

-Prepare the Dough for Blind Baking
+Prepare the Dough for Par or Blind Baking

 Dock the dough by using a fork to poke small holes in the bottom crust.
 This will help release the steam that would otherwise make your dough puff up.
 We want that surface to be flat and to contain all the goodness you’ll add to it later.